ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This is to allow Composite Devices to be built without regards to the encoding supported by their Attesters.
 Thus a CBOR-encoded token like a CWT or UCCS can have a JWT as a nested token submodule and a JSON-encoded token can have a CWT or UCCS as a nested token submodule.

-Mechanisms are defined for identifying the encoding and type of the nested token.
-These mechanisms are different for CBOR and JSON encoding.
-The type of a CBOR-encoded nested token is identified using the CBOR tagging mechanism and thus is in common with identification used when any CBOR-encoded token is part of a CBOR-based protocol.
-A new type mechanism is defined for indication of the type of a JSON-encoded token since there is no JSON equivalent of tagging.
+The following two sections describe how to encode and decode a nested token.

 ##### Surrounding EAT is CBOR-Encoded
-If the submodule is a byte string, then the nested token is CBOR-encoded.
-The byte string always wraps a token that is a tag.
+This describes the encoding and decoding of CBOR or JSON-encoded tokens nested inside a CBOR-encoded token.

+If the nested token is CBOR-encoded, then it MUST be a CBOR tag and MUST be wrapped in a byte string.
-The tag identifies whether the nested token is a CWT, a UCCS or a CBOR-encoded DEB.
+The tag identifies whether the nested token is a CWT, a UCCS, a CBOR-encoded DEB, or some other CBOR-format token defined in the future.
+A nested CBOR-encoded token that is not a CBOR tag is NOT allowed.

-If the submodule is a text string, then the nested token is JSON-encoded.
+If the nested token is JSON-encoded, then the data item MUST be a text string.
-The text string contains JSON.
+The text string MUST contain a JSON-encoded array of two items.
-That JSON is the exactly the JSON described in the next section with the exception that the nested token can NOT be CBOR format.
+The first item is a string identifying the type of the token.
+The second item is the JSON-encoded token.

+The string identifying the JSON-encoded token MUST be one of the following:

+"JWT":
+: The second item MUST be a JWT formatted according to {{RFC7519}}

+"UJCS":
+: The second item MUST be a UJCS-Message as defined in this document.

+"DEB":
+: The second item MUST be a JSON-encoded Detached EAT Bundle as defined in this document.

+The definition of additional types requires a standards action.

+When decoding, if a byte string is encountered, it is known to be a nested CBOR-encoded token.
+The byte string wrapping is removed.
+The type of the token is determined by the CBOR tag.

+When decoding, if a text string is encountered, it is known to be a JSON-encoded token.
+The two-item array is decoded and tells the type of the JSON-encoded token.

 ~~~~CDDL
 {::include nc-cddl/cbor-nested-token.cddl}
 ~~~~

 ##### Surrounding EAT is JSON-Encoded
+This describes the encoding and decoding of CBOR or JSON-encoded tokens nested inside a JSON-encoded token.

-A nested token in a JSON-encoded token MUST be an array of two items.
+The nested token MUST be an array of two in the same format as described in the section above.

-The first item in the array is a string that indicates the type of the second item as follows:
+A CBOR-encoded token nested inside a JSON-encoded MUST use the same array of two, but with the type as follows:

-"JWT"
-: A JWT formatted according to {{RFC7519}}

-"CBOR"
+"CBOR":
 : Some base64url-encoded CBOR that is a tag, typically a CWT, UCCS or CBOR-encoded DEB

-"UJCS"
-: A UJCS-Message.
-(A UJCS-Message is identical to a JSON-encoded Claims-Set)

-"DEB"
-: A JSON-encoded Detached EAT Bundle.
+When decoding, the array of two is decoded.
+The first item indicates the type and encoding of the nested token.
+If the type string is not "CBOR", then the token is JSON-encoded and of the type indicated by the string.

+If the type string is "CBOR", then the token is CBOR-encoded.
+The base64url encoding is removed.
+The CBOR-encoded data is then decoded.
+The type of nested token is determined by the CBOR-tag.
+It is an error if the CBOR is not a tag.

 ~~~~CDDL
 {::include nc-cddl/json-nested-token.cddl}